Brown Environmental Leadership Lab: Rhode Island Faculty

 Robin Rose, Senior Associate Dean of The School of Professional Studies, has served Brown University for over 30 years as a therapist, chief student affairs officer and as the founder and director of the Leadership Institute and the Brown Environmental Leadership Labs.
 She also founded and directed the Brown Outdoor Leadership Training (BOLT) program, a nationally recognized outdoor leadership program.
 Dean Rose has a national reputation as expert on leadership development programs for youth and experiential education.
 She currently supervises all summer programs within Continuing Education.
 She is passionate about environmental issues, gardening, snorkeling and learning from and with young people.

 Kisa Jo Takesue is the Director of Leadership Programs in The School of Professional Studies at Brown University.
-Raised in Hawai'i and Massachusetts, she established her longtime connection to Brown in her undergraduate years, receiving an A.B in American Studies.
-She obtained her Master's in Social Work from the University of Texas at Austin and worked in Texas as a community-based social worker, providing supportive services to teen parents, immigrant families, and medical patients.
-She returned to Brown in 1996 to serve as a dean in the Office of Student Life and, later, as the inaugural director of the Stephen Robert '62 Campus Center and the Student Activities Office.
-During her tenure at Brown, she has collaborated with students and colleagues to implement a wide range of educational programs focusing on leadership and diversity.
-For six years she taught the Women and Leadership course in the Brown Leadership Institute.
-Takesue has presented workshops at national conference on topics related to student development and support and has co-authored an article in the Journal of College Counseling and a book chapter about multicultural student services and academic affairs.
-A founding member of the Asian/Asian American Alumni Alliance of Brown University, Takesue is a volunteer with Youth in Action, a Providence non-profit organization where young people work for positive social change.
+Raised in Hawai'i and Massachusetts, she received an A.B in American Studies from Brown University and Master's in Social Work from the University of Texas at Austin.
+She worked as a community-based social worker, providing supportive services to teen parents, immigrant families, and medical patients before returning to Brown to serve as a dean in the Office of Student Life and, later, as the inaugural director of the Stephen Robert '62 Campus Center and the Student Activities Office.
+During her tenure at Brown, she has collaborated with students and colleagues to implement a wide range of educational programs and courses focusing on leadership and diversity.
+Takesue is a volunteer with Youth in Action, a Providence non-profit organization where young people work for positive social change.

 Lauren Watka graduated from Brown University with a Master's in Environmental Studies in 2012 and continues to explore the natural, and specifically marine, world at every opportunity.
 She received a B.S. in biology and has conducted research at Brown University, the Woods Hole Oceanographic Institution, and Dartmouth College in subjects from micro- and molecular biology to ecology.
 In addition to research, Lauren has worked as a fisheries scientist on a few New Bedford commercial fishing boats and as an educator with the New England Aquarium in Boston.
 Now back at Brown, as a Program Manager, she enjoys the opportunity to learn alongside seasoned environmental education veterans and students new to the field.
 As a Providence resident, Lauren supports local food and fishery initiatives, bikes as a means of transportation, and serves with her church in the city.